 - Exam registration requirements

-For all elective subjects, a minimum of 75% attendance is a prerequisites for submitting assignments.
+For all elective subjects, minimum 75% attendance is a prerequisites for submitting assignments.
 However, the teaching is based on full participation.
 In addition to standard expectations of preparation and participation, prerequisites may include regular assignment writing, preparation of presentations, and participation in midterm seminars or other assignments.
 Where this is the case, it will be indicated in the course description.

 - All aids allowed